-12. In 2017, Melbourne Water published the Melbourne Water System Strategy, which presents a system view of water resource management across Melbourne and the surrounding region over the following 50 years.
-As per Victoria's strategic management framework, Melbourne's long-term water resource planning is currently being updated through the Water for Life, Greater Melbourne Urban Water and System Strategy and is expected to be delivered in 2022.
-The draft strategy will include long-term water supply outlooks for streamflow scenarios described in the Department of Environment, Land, Water, and Planning (DELWP) Guidelines for Assessing the Impact of Climate Change on Water Availability in Victoria.
+13. In 2017, Melbourne Water published the Melbourne Water System Strategy, which presents a system view of water resource management across Melbourne and the surrounding region over the following 50 years.
+As per Victoria's strategic management framework, Melbourne's long-term water resource planning is currently being updated through the Greater Melbourne Urban Water and System Strategy.
+The draft strategy includes long-term water supply outlooks for streamflow scenarios described in the Department of Environment, Land, Water, and Planning (DELWP) Guidelines for Assessing the Impact of Climate Change on Water Availability in Victoria.